jayathungek/git-example/README.md

     ```
     git checkout branchname
     ```
+- **current status of your working directory**
+ - This command shows you which files have been modified, staged, or deleted and the brach you are currently on.
+Additionally, it will show you any conflicts that may have arisen during a merge or rebase.
+    ```
+    git status
+    ```
 - **Merging Branches**
  - To merge a branch into the master branch, first switch to the master branch and then run the following command:
     ```